habuka036/wakame-vdc-wiki/en/faq.md

 ### Can I run Wakame-vdc in a virtual machine?

 Absolutely.
 We do it all the time in development.

-Have a look at our [VirtualBox image](http://wakameusersgroup.org/demo_image.html) with Wakame-vdc pre-installed.
+It works really well when you use OpenVZ as your hypervisor.
+Since OpenVZ is a container and not full virtualization, it doesn't have the usual overhead that comes with nested virtualization.
+LXC should work just as well but isn't tested as extensively.
+Nested KVM also works if the host's cpu supports it but is a lot slower.

+Our [VirtualBox demo image](http://wakameusersgroup.org/demo_image.html) implement Wakame-vdc in a virtual machine using OpenVZ and our [[installation guide|install-guide]] can be used to do the same.

 ### What Hypervisors does Wakame-vdc support?